aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-load/load-in-the-html-html-xhtml-mhtml-format/load-in-the-html-format-overview/_index.md

 title: Load in the HTML Format Overview – Aspose.Words for .NET
 articleTitle: Load in the HTML Format Overview
 linktitle: Load in the HTML Format Overview
-description: "Aspose.Words for .NET allows you to work with various features supported on HTML-based format import."
+description: "Work with various features supported on HTML-based format import."
 type: docs
 weight: 70
 url: /net/load-in-the-html-format-overview/